-- Elliot Moose (originally aired in 1998 in Canada)
+- Elliot Moose (originally aired in 1999 in Canada, later seen on Qubo)

 - George Shrinks (aired as a stand-alone when the block dissolved)

-- Marvin the Tap-Dancing Horse (currently on Qubo)
+- Marvin the Tap-Dancing Horse (moved to Qubo)

 - Seven Little Monsters (aired as a stand-alone with The Berenstain Bears after the block dissolved)

-- Timothy Goes to School (later seen on Discovery Kids and currently on Qubo)
+- Timothy Goes to School (later seen on Discovery Kids and then Qubo)

 - Anne of Green Gables: The Animated Series (was later presented by American Public Television, later seen on Qubo)